 Astigmatism is fairly common.
 While most people appear to be born with this condition, the exact cause is unclear.

 Some people can develop astigmatism as the result of eye disease, eye injury, or surgery.
 In rare cases, a condition called keratoconus, which makes your cornea more thin and cone-shaped, can also lead to astigmatism.

 It’s a popular misconception that sitting too close to the television or reading in low light can cause astigmatism — those are just myths.

 Fry Eye Associates treats astigmatism with state-of-the-art LASIK surgery.
 LASIK stands for laser-assisted in situ keratomileusis and involves using an incredibly precise IntraLase laser to create a flap at the front of your eye and reshape your cornea so that it’s more spherical.
 The procedure only takes 15 minutes for both eyes and gives you immediately improved vision.

 Fry Eye Associates also offers toric IOLs (intraocular lenses) to correct astigmatism at the time of cataract surgery.
-These artificial eye lenses replace natural lenses that have become clouded with cataracts.
+These artificial lens implant replace natural lenses that have become clouded with cataracts.
 This option effectively treats your astigmatism and gives you clearer vision.